-If you’re like most people, it might be hard to remember the last time you paid for something with cash.
+If you’re like most people, these days it might be a little hard to remember the last time you paid for something with cash.
 Credit and debit cards have long since eclipsed other payment methods, and research from Gallup indicates that the average American has 2.6 credit cards.

-Lately, however, we’ve seen the rise of a number of new digital payment platforms.
+Lately, however, we’ve seen a rise in the number of new digital payment platforms — including mobile payment.
 Apple Pay was one of the first, and because we rarely go anywhere without our phones, the idea has slowly been catching on.

 Some of the most popular mobile wallets include Apple Pay, Google Pay, Microsoft Pay, and Samsung Pay, and contrary to what many people think, these payment methods are generally considered to be more secure than plastic cards.
 Cards feature an identifying magnetic stripe, and information can be stolen from it rather easily if criminals tamper with a card reader by adding a skimmer.

 A digital wallet — such as Apple Pay — is even more secure than a chip card because it doesn’t use your actual card number for the transaction.
 As a security measure, your card information is only used in the initial setup of the wallet, helping increase mobile payment protection.
 Then, the wallet creates a token (think of it as a temporary card number) that is encrypted and used in place of your card number.
 The token number is not directly tied to your account, so even if someone were to hack into the merchant and break the token encryption, they wouldn’t be able to access your card or personal information.
 Additionally, the token isn’t a standard card number that could be used anywhere.
 It is specifically coded for each transaction, which makes it unusable beyond its intended transaction.
 This sophisticated security measure is possible by way of the technological advancement in smartphones.
 While it may seem simple in action to tap your digital wallet to a payment reader, the backend work should give consumers strong confidence that mobile pay is safe.

 If you want to start taking advantage of digital payment platforms, you’ll need a phone that comes with near-field communication (NFC) capabilities.
 (This is similar to a Wi-Fi signal.)
 Fortunately, most devices released in the past few years come equipped with the technology.
 Once you’ve confirmed that yours is compatible, follow these steps, and you’ll be up and running with mobile payment in no time: